ob-algdatii-ss18/leistungsnachweis-a-team-1/README.md

 ## Build
 First you have to download and install [Qt](https://www.qt.io/download) on your computer.
 At least version 5.10.1 is required.
 Then you have to adjust the Qt-Path in the file "CMakeLists.txt" (e.g. set(CMAKE_PREFIX_PATH "F:\\LIBRARIES\\Qt\\5.10.1\\mingw53_32;")).
+After that you have to copy following files from the Qt-Path to $Projectfolder$\cmake-build-debug\src\Editor:
+* Qt5Widgetsd.dll
+* Qt5Guid.dll
+* Qt5Cored.dll

 ## [Documentation](https://ob-algdatii-ss18.github.io/leistungsnachweis-a-team-1/doxygen/html/)